Malta’s Cliffs: Hike from Ras id-Dawwara to Miġra l-Ferħa

 How Did I Discover this Hike?

-When I walked away from the medieval chapel, I decided to see the cliffs.
-So I pulled out Google Maps to guide me to the sea.
-In no time, I came to a viewpoint, and I was stunned by its beauty.
+When I walked away from the medieval chapel, I decided to walk towards the sea.
+In no time, I came to a viewpoint with fantastic views of green hills.

 The View of Terraced Hills